-Heat for insect control has been used for many years as an alternative to fumigation.
-Recent improvements in heat generating equipment, temperature measuring instruments, technical treatment approaches and knowledge of heat effects on buildings and equipment has made this IPM option more attractive.
-Heat should not be considered as a treatment option for product as heat does not penetrate product very well nor product residues to any significant degree.
+Heat for insect control is an alternative to fumigation.
+Recent improvements in heat generating equipment and temperature measuring instruments has made this IPM option more attractive.
+Likewise, there have also been developments in technical approaches and knowledge of heat effects on buildings and equipment.
+However, heat is not an option for product, as heat does not penetrate product to any significant degree.

-Generally, heat treatment is not a one-time, stand-alone solution for insect control.
-There are basics required before even considering the use of heat.
-Sanitation, HACCP and incoming product inspection programs are important considerations with the use of heat.
-As with any other insect control option, you must not only know what the challenging effects of heat are, you must also know how to prevent or control them during the treatment.
+Generally, treatment with heat is not a one-time, stand-alone solution for insect control.
+Firstly, the use of heat require consideration of some basics.
+Secondly, sanitation, HACCP and incoming product inspection programs are important considerations with the use of heat.
+You must not only know what the effects of heat are, you must know how to control them during treatment.

 - The capability to safely control and circulate the heated air at a target temperature of 130 degrees Fahrenheit within a specific time.